Sound approximate and asymptotic probabilistic bisimulations for PCTL: Introduction

 When dealing with temporal logics such as PCTL, one often wants to study some notion of state equivalence which preserves the semantics of formulae: that is, when two states are equivalent, they satisfy the same formulae.
 For instance, probabilistic bisimilarities like those in~\cite{Desharnais10iandc,Desharnais02iandc,Larsen91iandc} preserve the semantics of formulae for PCTL and other temporal logics.
-However, when dealing with a \emph{relaxed} semantics of PCTL, one might also want to relax the notion of probabilistic bisimilarity, to account for the error $\distD$.
-Relaxing the bisimilarity relation puts one in front of a choice about which properties of the strict probabilistic bisimilarity one wants to keep.
-In particular, we note that the transitivity property, which is enjoyed by strict probabilistic bisimulation, is instead \emph{not} desirable for the relaxed notion.
-Indeed, we could have three states $\stateQ,\stateQi$ and $\stateQii$ where the behavior of $\stateQ$ and $\stateQi$ is similar enough (within the error $\distD$), the behavior of $\stateQi$ and $\stateQii$ is also similar enough (within $\distD$), but the behavioral difference between $\stateQ$ and $\stateQii$ is larger than the allowed error $\distD$.
-At best, we can have a kind of ``triangular inequality'', where $\stateQ$ and $\stateQii$ can still be related but only with a larger error $2\cdot\distD$.
+Although \emph{strict} probabilistic bisimilarity preserves the semantics of relaxed PCTL, it is not \emph{robust} against small deviations in the probability of transitions in Markov chains~\cite{Giacalone90ifip2}.
+A possible approach to deal with this issue is to also relax the notion of probabilistic bisimilarity, by making it parametric with respect to an error $\distD$~\cite{DInnocenzo12hscc}.
+Relaxing bisimilarity in this way poses a choice regarding which properties of the strict probabilistic bisimilarity are to be kept.
+In particular, transitivity is enjoyed by the strict probabilistic bisimilarity, but it is \emph{not} desirable for the relaxed notion.
+Indeed, we could have three states $\stateQ,\stateQi$ and $\stateQii$ where the behaviour of $\stateQ$ and $\stateQi$ is similar enough (within the error $\distD$), the behaviour of $\stateQi$ and $\stateQii$ is also similar enough (within $\distD$), but the distance between $\stateQ$ and $\stateQii$ is larger than the allowed error $\distD$.
+At best, we can have a sort of ``triangular inequality'', where $\stateQ$ and $\stateQii$ can still be related but only with a larger error $2\cdot\distD$.

-Bisimilarity is usually defined by coinduction, essentially requiring that the relation is preserved along an arbitrarily long sequence of moves.
-Still, in some settings, bisimilarity could be too restrictive.
-For instance, consider a PCTL formula $\logPhi$ where all the until operators are \emph{bounded}, as in $\logPhi_1 \logUntil^{\leq k} \logPhi_2$.
-Assume that we desire a relation on states that preserves $\logPhi$.
-While we could use bisimilarity for such a purpose, we do not really need to consider the behavior after a certain amount of steps, which only depends on $\logPhi$.
-Instead of using bisimilarity, here we might instead resort to a behavioral relation that only observes the first $\stepsN$ steps, where $\stepsN$ is a parameter of the relation.
-Unlike bisimilarity, such a relation is naturally defined by \emph{induction} on $\stepsN$.
-We call this looser variant of bisimilarity an \emph{up-to-$\stepsN,\distD$} bisimilarity.